jthack/hydeout/_posts/2023-09-18-vim-llm-hacks.md

 Or perhaps you've written a piece of code, but forgot to add comments explaining what it does.
 Again, you could select the code in vim, run a command using an LLM, and have comments automatically generated and inserted into your code.

 You could even use an LLM to help finish a sentence or paragraph that you're struggling with live inside your text editor.
 Simply select the text you've written so far, run a command using an LLM, and have the rest of the sentence or paragraph automatically generated for you.
+Naturally with all of these, there is a bit of latency for the calls to the llm.

 <video width="700" controls>
     <source src="/assets/vimcomment.mov" type="video/mp4">